2 cups Riceland Long Grain White Rice

 - Bring to a boil, then reduce the heat to low and cover for 8 minutes.

-- Add the milk and half-and-half, stir to combine, then bring to a boil again.
+- Add the milk, half-and-half and brown sugar, stir to combine, then bring to a boil again.

 - Reduce the heat to a simmer and cook for 25 minutes, stirring frequently.